383Project/engineering-code-of-conduct/lifecycle/deployment/deployment-policy.md

 7. Pipeline Maintenance:
    - The support team is responsible for the upkeep and maintenance of pipelines and configurations for all projects.
+   - All projects must utlisize the lastest version of the organizastion's deployment package where possible.
+   - Additional requests of the organizastion's deployment package cannot be unjustly rejected without cause.

 8. Monitoring and Issue Resolution:
    - All production sites are monitored using Status Cake, which observes the website's status.